tkhamez/neucore/doc/documentation.md

 of these other groups, otherwise they will automatically be removed from the group.

 This check is also done for "managed" Player accounts (see "Account status" above).

+## Member Tracking

+Access to corporation member tracking data is configured by adding groups whose members may view the data to the appropriate corporation.

+The "tracking" role is automatically added to or removed from the player when this configuration is changed or members are added or removed from these groups.

 ## Console Application